kai-tub/usbip-wrapper/README.md

 ### USB-IDs

-To find the USB-ID of the device you would like to mount, call `lsusb` and copy the hex-code after `ID` `XXXX:XXXX`.
+To find the USB ID of the device you would like to mount, call `lsusb` and copy the hex code after `ID`` `XXXX:XXXX`.

-Or, the _official_ list of known USB ID's can be found at [linux-usb.org/usb.ids](http://www.linux-usb.org/usb.ids).
+Or, the _official_ list of known USB IDs can be found at [linux-usb.org/usb.ids](http://www.linux-usb.org/usb.ids).

 For example, the hardware key manufacturer of the [YubiKey 5 Series](https://www.yubico.com/de/store/#yubikey-5-series), [yubico](https://www.yubico.com/), is listed as *Yubico.com* with the _vendor_ id 1050.
-For each of the registered products, there is a different unique _product_ ids, which look (at the time of writing) like:
+For each of the registered products, there are different unique _product_ ids, which look (at the time of writing) like this:

 ```
 1050  Yubico.com